Is it safe to travel to Mexico? Your helpful health and safety guide

 • Order drinks at bars where you can watch them being made in front of you.

-• Never accept drugs from anyone – they are illegal and the penalties of being caught are extreme.
+• Never accept drugs from anyone — they're illegal and the penalties of being caught are extreme.

 • You might be on a budget, but don’t sacrifice when it comes to safety.
-Travel in groups, avoid public transport late at night, and travel in official taxis and rideshare vehicles.
+Travel in groups, avoid public transportation late at night, and travel in official taxis and rideshare vehicles.

 Travel tips for seniors visiting Mexico